Task-Specific Normalization for Continual Learning of Blind Image Quality Models: Proposed Method

 Inspired by UNIQUE~\cite{zhang2021uncertainty}, we exploit relative quality information to learn a common perceptual scale for all tasks.
 Specifically, given an image pair $(x, y)$, we compute a binary label:

-where $\mu_x$ and $\mu_y$ are the MOSs of $x$ and $y$, respectively.
 Careful readers may find that we do not infer a continuous value $p(x,y)$, which denotes the probability of $x$ perceived better than $y$ based on the Thurstone's model \cite{thurstone1927law} or the Bradley-Terry model \cite{bradley1952rank} as typically done in previous work \cite{ma2019blind,zhang2021uncertainty}.
 This is because the computed probability may vary with the precision of the subjective testing methodology.
 For example, if $x$ is marginally better than $y$ and a precise subjective method such as the two-alternative forced choice (2AFC) is adopted, $p(x,y)$ can be close to one.
 By contrast, if a less precise subjective method such as the single stimulus continuous quality rating is used, $p(x,y)$ may only be slightly larger than $0.5$.
 Compared to $p(x,y)$, we also empirically observe that $r(x,y)$ leads to faster convergence and improved accuracy results.
-In summary, when learning the $t$-th task, we transform $\mathcal{D}_t =\{x^{(i)}_t, \mu^{(i)}_t\}_{i=1}^{\vert\mathcal{D}_t\vert}$ to $\mathcal{P}_t=\{(x^{(i)}_t,y^{(i)}_t), r^{(i)}_t\}_{i=1}^{N_t}$, where $N_t \le \binom{\vert\mathcal{D}_t\vert}{2}$.
+When learning the $t$-th task, we transform $\mathcal{D}_t =\{x^{(i)}_t, \mu^{(i)}_t\}_{i=1}^{\vert\mathcal{D}_t\vert}$ to $\mathcal{P}_t=\{(x^{(i)}_t,y^{(i)}_t), r^{(i)}_t\}_{i=1}^{N_t}$, where $N_t \le \binom{\vert\mathcal{D}_t\vert}{2}$.

 Our BIQA model consists of a feature extractor implemented by a DNN, $f_\phi(\cdot)$, producing a fixed-length image representation independent of input resolution.
 For the $t$-th task, we append a prediction head implemented by an FC layer, $h_{\psi_t}(\cdot)$, outputting a corresponding quality score.
 Under the Thurstone's Case V model \cite{thurstone1927law}, we estimate the probability that $x$ is of higher quality than $y$ by